 B. REIMBURSEMENT VOUCHER, SUPPORTING DOCUMENTATION AND PAYMENT SCHEDULE: The MHTC agrees to reimburse the Subrecipient for accomplishment of all authorized activities performed under this contract.
 Reimbursement proceedings will be initiated upon the receipt of a claim voucher and supporting documentation from the Subrecipient, as required by the MHTC.
 The voucher must reflect actual costs and work accomplished during the project period, to be submitted on the appropriate MHTC certified payroll form or in a format approved by the MHTC, and shall include project number, project period, hours worked, rate of pay, any other allowable expenditures, and must be signed by the person preparing the voucher and the project director or authorizing official.
 Vouchers should be received by the MHTC within ten (10) working days from the date of the authorizing official/project director's signature.
-Final payment is contingent upon receipt of final voucher.
-AUDITS: Subrecipient will be responsible for the required supporting documentation no later than 30 days after the end of the contract period.
+Subrecipient must ensure complete, accurate and final voucher and supporting documentation is received by the MHTC no later than November 15, which is after the end of the Federal fiscal year for which the final voucher pertains.
+Final payment is contingent upon receipt of the complete, accurate and final voucher.